 The criteria used by the major ranking companies to assess academic excellence come in two forms: objective and subjective.
 As we’ve seen in the last two sections, even objective criteria can be gamed and therefore abused.
 Alumni giving and student spending are both objective, defined by clear dollar amounts, and yet schools have figured out ways around them.

-However, all four of the big ranking companies also use subjective criteria, notably reputational surveys that account for weights of 20 percent and, in the case of Quaquarelli Symonds, much more.
-Such subjective criteria lead to the third big problem facing the multicriteria optimization approach to academic ranking, which is that they depend on opinions, and opinions can be biased, deceptive, and even ludicrous.
+However, three of the four the big ranking companies also use subjective criteria in the form of reputation surveys.
+Shanghai is the exception, but its criteria, by, for instance, putting a premium on Nobel Prizes and other awards, makes it even more vulnerable than the others on the earlier two problems raised.
+Leaving aside Shanghai, the other three ranking companies assign weights of at least 20 percent to reputation surveys, and in the case of Quaquarelli Symonds much more.
+Such subjective criteria lead to the third big problem facing the multi-criteria optimization approach to academic ranking, which is that they depend on opinions, and opinions can be biased, deceptive, and even ludicrous.

 In hitting the reset button for college and university rankings, our team at AcademicInfluence.com began by going back to first principles.
 Thus we asked, What makes a school a great place for learning in the first place?
 What is it for a school to be academically excellent?
 How should a school’s academic excellence be gauged?
 What does it really mean to say that a school is “best”?

 As we reflected on these questions, it became clear that answering them centered on the people associated with a school and their success in advancing knowledge.
 Thus a school is academically excellent if it has academically excellent faculty and alumni, which is to say faculty and alumni who have significantly influenced their fields of study.
-Schools that are academically excellent are therefore those with academically influential faculty and alumni.
+Schools that are academically excellent therefore derive their academic excellence from the academic influence of their faculty and alumni.

 Granted, most schools are satisfied if their alumni make lots of money and donate it to the school.
 They would even be delighted and shocked, given what they pay faculty, if faculty donated lots of money to the school.
 But if we are trying to gauge a school’s academic excellence, then we need to be looking at faculty and alumni in terms of how deeply influential they are in their academic fields of study, and not on other forms of influence, such as monetary influence.